zubyr09/zubyr09/README.md

 # About Me:
 Hey, This is Afridi Jubair.
-Currently pursuing my undergrad on Nuclear Engineering at the University of Dhaka.
+Currently pursuing my undergrad in Nuclear Engineering at the University of Dhaka.

 ## 🌐 Socials: